nexussays/load.js/README.md

 load.when("my-app-lib.js", "app/my-app-main.js");
 ```

-Hopefully the API is simple enough that the above is self-explanatory.
+Hopefully the API is simple enough that the above is self-explanatory; if not, explanation and further examples are provided below.

 Your dependencies are now explicitly defined, and your scripts will load in parallel -- saving significant load time for your users and getting them into your app/website quicker.

-### Instead of other script loaders
+### ...Instead of other script loaders

-There are a lot of other script loaders out there ([LABjs](https://github.com/getify/LABjs), [headjs](https://github.com/headjs/headjs), and [script.js](https://github.com/ded/script.js/) to name a few) but they either do **way** too much, or I just didn't like the API they provided.
+There are a lot of other script loaders out there ([LABjs](https://github.com/getify/LABjs), [headjs](https://github.com/headjs/headjs), and [script.js](https://github.com/ded/script.js/) to name a few) but they either do **way** too much, or I didn't like the API they provided.

 ## Browser Support